willmccheung/godot_first_game/README.md

 This will be my first attempt at making **my own** game using Godot.

-This will mainly be for learning more about how to use the game engine, and how to build games
+This will mainly be for learning more about how to use the game engine, and how to build games, etc.

 # Goals
 Learn more about how to develop games